 All of these things, plus the fact that they’re more expensive than a typical internal combustion engine, make them a bad mix for cars.

 Now that we’re seeing more hybrid vehicles, more people are considering what impact a Stirling engine could have.

-Stirling engines do make sense as a prime mover or power source in an electric hybrid vehicle, but, once again, they tend to be heavy.
+Stirling engines do make sense as a power source in some electric hybrid vehicle, but, once again, they tend to be heavy.

 Solar Power Generators

 What About Stirling Engines for Solar Power?